Quantcast

 “Agoon tutu, may the ancestors be refreshed,” Bingham recited.
 “Ancestors, we salute you today.
 We give you honor for the sacrifices you gave to us.”

-The burial site was known as “Burial Ground for Negroes” in 1799 when the city acquired it on land that is now the Shockoe Bottom neighborhood.
+The burial site was acquired by the city in 1799 on land that is now the Shockoe Bottom neighborhood.
 However, free Black Richmonders protested the site due to it being the location of one of the local gallows, as well as frequent flooding.

 In 1816, the city closed the burial site and opened the Shockoe Hill African Burying Ground about a mile away.

-One of those believed to be within the burial site is Gabriel, who is honored every year by local activists and community members.
+Gabriel is honored every year by local activists and community members.
 Bingham recited her ancestor’s story as Gabriel was believed to be born on July 4, 1776 – the signage of the Declaration of Independence – to Stephen and Jenny, at Thomas Prosser’s Brookfield Plantation in Henrico.
-Though teaching an enslaved person to read and write was illegal, Gabriel learned from Mr. Prosser’s wife, Ann Prosser, and eventually became a blacksmith.
+Gabriel to read and write from Mr. Prosser’s wife, Ann Prosser, and eventually became a blacksmith, according to Bingham.
 A literate and skilled laborer, he was enlightened by themes of liberty and the story of the Haitian revolutionary, Toussaint Louverture.
 Eventually, he would meet with other enslaved persons to plan a rebellion.

 The rebellion – known as the Gabriel Conspiracy of 1800 – would fail and after eluding authorities for 23 days, Gabriel was captured and executed.
 He was believed to have been hung at a gallow located at Canal Street and 1st Street.